jpasqua/MultiMon/README.md

 		* Displaying itself using the `TFT_eSPI` library.
 		* Updating itself if information changes.
 To avoid flickering, there is extensive use of the `TFT_eSPI` sprite capabilities.
 		* Accepting and acting on user input in the form of presses on different areas of the screen which it has defined as buttons.
+* `clients`
+	* Client code to access OctoPrint, the Duet3D service, OpenWeatherMap, and anything specific to a plugin.

 <a name="building-multimon"></a>
 ## Building MultiMon